richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 # 🎵 Real‑Time MIDI Notation
-Moderný systém na vizualizáciu MIDI v reálnom čase pre klávesy Yamaha a akékoľvek MIDI zariadenia.
+A modern real‑time MIDI visualization system for Yamaha keyboards and any MIDI‑compatible device.
-Poskytuje interaktívny renderer, farebné akordy, multi‑track spracovanie a profesionálny layout engine.
+Provides an interactive notation renderer, colored chords, multi‑track processing, and a professional layout engine.

-Tento projekt je navrhnutý ako **rýchly, presný a rozšíriteľný nástroj** na real‑time MIDI notáciu v Pythone.
+This project is designed as a **fast, accurate, and extensible tool** for real‑time MIDI notation in Python.

 ---

-## 🚀 Funkcie
+## 🚀 Features

 - **Real‑Time MIDI Input Engine**
-  Spracovanie MIDI udalostí v reálnom čase s presným timestampingom.
+  Processes incoming MIDI events with precise timestamping.

 - **MIDI Channel Splitter**
-  Automatické rozdelenie MIDI podľa kanálov (tracks) – ideálne pre Yamaha arranger štýly.
+  Automatically separates MIDI data by channels (tracks) – ideal for Yamaha arranger styles.

 - **Notation Rendering Engine**
-  Zobrazenie nôt, taktových čiar, playheadu, rytmických prvkov a vizuálnych vrstiev.
+  Renders notes, barlines, playhead, rhythmic elements, and visual layers.

-- **Farebné akordy a harmónia**
+- **Colored Chords & Harmony**
-  Každý akord má vlastnú farbu (DAW‑style).
+  Each chord has its own DAW‑style color.
-  Podpora real‑time detekcie harmónie.
+  Supports real‑time harmony detection.

-- **Multi‑track vizualizácia**
+- **Multi‑Track Visualization**
-  Každá stopa má vlastnú farbu, vrstvu a správanie.
+  Each track has its own color, layer, and behavior.
-  Podpora až 16 MIDI kanálov (Yamaha štandard).
+  Supports up to 16 MIDI channels (Yamaha standard).

-- **UI komponenty**
+- **UI Components**
   - PianoRollUI
   - StaffUI
   - NoteVisualizerUI
-  - UIManager (centralizované riadenie UI)
+  - UIManager (centralized UI control)

-- **Stabilná verzia v1.0.0**
+- **Stable Release v1.0.0**
-  Prvá funkčná verzia projektu je dostupná ako release.
+  The first functional version of the project is available as a release.

 ---

-## 🖼️ Screenshoty / Demo (pridáš neskôr)
+## 🖼️ Screenshots / Demo (to be added)

-> Sem vložíš GIF alebo screenshot, keď budeš mať prvé vizuálne výstupy.
+> Add a GIF or screenshot once the first visual output is ready.
-> Google miluje obrázky – výrazne to zlepší SEO a viditeľnosť projektu.
+> Google loves images – this significantly improves SEO and project visibility.

 ---

-## 🧩 Architektúra projektu
+## 🧩 Project Architecture

 ### **1. MIDI Pipeline**
 - MIDI Input